waterbear-cloud/paco/docs/aim-config.rst

   * ``Accounts/``: Each file in this directory is an AWS account.

-  * ``NetworkEnvironments/``: This is the main show, each file in this directory defines a complete set of networks, applications and environments.
+  * ``NetworkEnvironments/``: This is the main show.
+Each file in this directory defines a complete set of networks, applications and environments.
     These can be provisioned into any of the accounts.

-  * ``MonitorConfig/``: These contain alarms and log source information.
+  * ``MonitorConfig/``: These contain alarm and log source information.
-    These alarms and log sources can be used in NetworkEnvironments.

   * ``Services/``: These contain global or shared resources, such as S3 Buckets, IAM Users, EC2 Keypairs.

 Also at the top level is a ``project.yaml`` file.
-Currently this file just contains ``name:`` and ``title:`` attributes.
+Currently this file just contains ``name:`` and ``title:`` attributes, but may be later extended to contain useful global project configuration.

-Most of the YAML files are hierarchical dictionaries.
-Depending on where the dictionary key name is within this hierarchy, it will map to an AIM schema.
-An AIM schema is a collection of fields.
-Every field has a name, data type and constraints, you can think of AIM schemas like SQL table descriptions.
+The YAML files are organized as nested key-value dictionaries.
+In each sub-directory, key names map to relevant AIM schemas.
+An AIM schema is a set of fields that describe the field name, type and constraints.

 An example of how this hierarchy looks, in a NetworksEnvironent file, a key name ``network:`` must have attributes that match the Network schema.
 Within the Network schema there must be